National Weather Service to determine if tornado touched down in Bucks County

 The area was under a tornado warning starting just before 10 p.m.

-A tornado debris signature was detected on radar around 9:55 p.m. to 10:02 p.m. in the area of Dublin and Bedminster during the tornado warning.
+A tornado debris signature was detected on radar around 9:55 p.m. to 10:02 p.m. in the area of Dublin and Bedminster toward Tinicum Township during the tornado warning.

 In Bedminster, trees were ripped from their roots, power lines were torn down, and roads blocked.
 The storm caused siding to rip off of homes at Bucks and Bedminister roads.